edipermadi/music-db/README.md

 Music Database is an attempt to make an encyclopedic database of scales based on [William Zeitler](https://allthescales.org) classification.

+This project consists of:
+- postgres database seed generator
+- music theory data API

+The project is bundled as a docker cluster containing
+- postgres 14 database prefilled with music data
+- HTTP REST API server

+Features:
+- 12 semitones per octave
+- Supports 1490 scales
+- Supports 17880 keys
+- Supports 936 chords
+- Keys mode detection
+- Scale balance detection and center of gravity
+- Scale perfections and imperfections detection
+- List chords of a note of a given key
+- List keys that are applicable to that chord
+- Scale rotational symmetry detection
+- Scale reflective symmetry detection
+- Scale cardinality
+- Chord cardinality

 ## Running test

 ```shell